Kintsugi-Finance/The-TSU-Docs/safu-protocol/kintsugi-safety-score.md

-# Beefy Safety Score
+# Kintsugi Safety Score

-This document outlines the design for the Beefy Safety Score.
-The purpose of the safety score is to educate users when making a decision to enter a particular Beefy vault.
+This document outlines the design for the Kintsugi Safety Score.
+The purpose of the safety score is to educate users when making a decision to enter a particular Kintsugi vault.
 The Safety Score is not necessarily perfect, but it is another tool that helps the user.

 The safety score that a vault can get goes from 0 to 10.
 The best possible score is 10 and the worst is 0.
 It is technically possible for vaults to score less than 0, in which case 0 will be displayed.

 Risks are distributed in three main categories:

-* Beefy Risks: Risks that we add by serving as a platform.&#x20;
+* Kintsugi Risks: Risks that we add by serving as a platform.&#x20;
 * Asset Risks: Risks of the asset being handled by the vault.
 * Platform Risks: Risks of the underlying farm or platform used.